 - 6 tbsp. red wine vinegar (optional)

 - 150 gr. feta cheese, grated

 - 400 gr. barley rusks (optional)

 - 1 tsp. fresh or dried oregano

 Soak the rusks in cold water.
 Squeeze with your hands and crush them in a deep bowl.
-Cut tomatoes into slices and squeeze gently to remove their seeds.
-Cut the cucumber and onions into thin slices standing out of the onion rings.
-Drop everything, along with capers, pepper and oregano in the bowl.
-Taste the seasoning, add 4 tablespoons of olive oil and stir well.
+Cut the tomatoes into wedges or large chunks and squeeze gently to remove their seeds.
+Cut the cucumber into pieces and thinly slice the onions into half-moons.
+Place everything, along with capers, pepper and oregano in the large salad bowl.
+Season lightly with salt, pour 4 tablespoons of olive oil and give everything a very gentle toss to mix.
 Put the salad in the fridge for half an hour.
-When serving, sprinkle the cheese, mix the remaining olive oil with vinegar and pour over the salad.
+When serving, add the feta blocks on top, pour the remaining olive oil and the vinegar and sprinkle the dried oregano.

 Dakos landouristos: Cretan rusk with topping

 - 1 large tomato

 - 100g. feta cheese (hard & salty)